LEFT SIDE UP PRESS - SUBMISSIONS NOW CLOSED!

 Left Side Up Press are looking to discover, work with and publish exciting, diverse and unique work by theologians, writers and artists.
 The theology pamphlet, once a crucial form for the communication of theological ideas, is in need of a comeback.
 This is where we — and you? — come in.

-We will be issuing a general call for proposals for our first batch of pamphlets in Summer 2020.
+We issued a general call for proposals for our first batch of work in Summer 2020.

 WHAT IS A PAMPHLET?